 - Do mention your shadowing, volunteering, and employment experience in the field of occupational therapy.
 If you talk about some of the examples you saw, make careful to keep patient information private.

-- If you know and understand OT terminology, such as interventions, therapies, occupations, goals, proof, functional treatment options, and so on, feel free to be used.
+- If you know and understand OT terminology, such as interventions, therapies, occupations, goals, proof, functional treatment options, and so on, feel free to be used it.

 - Make a connection between your statement and your resume.
 If you make multiple separate arguments, strive to tie them together for the reader to show that you’ve given the broader picture a lot of thought.

-- Would have had at least two individuals read and proofread the final text of your statement and the more for better.
+- Would have had at least two individuals read and proofread the final text of your statement and the more for, the better.
 This might help you come up with new ideas and guarantee that your application is free of errors.

 - Keep it to no more than 1-2 pages.
 You want it to be succinct and to the point.
 After the last read-through, if any sentence or paragraph appears to be extraneous, remove it.
 OT personal statement length is usually between 600 and 800 words long.

 - Follow the prompts and guidelines for writing a therapist personal statement.
 To be sure, read it multiple times.
 Don’t go above the word limit if one exists.
 Before submitting, double-check everything.

 - Emphasize only what is relevant rather than an autobiography.
 It could be included if something you did in high school or perhaps elementary school encouraged you to become an occupational therapist.

 If you or a family member received OT services as a youngster, mention it.
 Include it if you overcome a difficult situation as a child.
 Leave the extra stories out if you don’t need them.

 - Don’t use sentences that are too similar to each other; instead, utilize alternative terms.
 That isn’t to say you shouldn’t use a thesaurus to search up words.
 Consider what point you’re attempting to make.